MANOJ-M-01/manoj-m-01/README.md

 which I had the opportunity to develop knowledge in planning, production and maintenance of Web applications.

-I have professionally developed  Billing Softwares, Theater News.
+I have professionally developed  Billing Softwares, E-commerce websites, Static websites.
 Currently, I am developing a "Some :cool:" Project.

 <br />